SMETS1 vs SMETS2 smart meters

 Does it affect Octopus tariff options?

-Flux also depends on smart export/import data, but it should be treated as a legacy or existing-customer solar tariff unless Octopus reopens it to new customers.
+Flux also depends on smart export/import data.
+Octopus now presents standard Flux as a solar-and-battery import/export tariff that needs a smart meter with half-hourly readings, export paperwork and a battery schedule, while Intelligent Octopus Flux is the separate route where Octopus controls a compatible battery.
 If you are comparing solar options, use the export rates guide rather than assuming an old Flux reference still applies.

 Should you request a replacement?